-(1) No person shall place any polystyrene foam floatation supporting a new construction project on the waters of the state without prior written approval by the Board.

-(2) Maintenance or Repair project is subject to provisions as specified in Section 250-014-0050.
+- (1) It is illegal to place any polystyrene foam floatation supporting a new construction project on the waters of the state without prior written approval by the Board. - (2) A Maintenance or Repair project is subject to provisions as specified in Section 250-014-0050.
 An Alteration or Addition project is subject to provisions as specified in Section 250-014-0060.
-Buoys and Other Floating Devices are subject to provisions as specified in Section 250-014-0070.

-(3) Applicant shall submit a completed Certification Form, for each project, to the Board for review and approval.
-The Certification Form shall be in such forms as required by the Board.
-Incomplete Certification Forms will not be considered.

-(4) The Applicant shall furnish information on the method(s) and material(s) used to encapsulate a floating structure and include any other information deemed necessary by the Board to ascertain compliance with this rule.

-(5) If the proposed project is found to be consistent with these rules, the Board shall give the person written approval.

-(6) Each approved Certification shall be valid for a period of 20 years or the useful life expectancy of the floating structure.

-(7) If the Board finds the proposed project to be inconsistent with the rules, the Board shall notify the person in writing of its findings.
-The person may alter, amend or modify the method(s) or material(s) used and resubmit an amended Certification Form to the Board.

-(8) Any person failing to submit a required Certification Form and who places any non-encapsulated floating structure on the waters of this state shall be found in violation of this rule and be subject to a penalty as specified in Section 250-014-0090.

-(9) An approved Encapsulation Certification does not relieve the person from obtaining any other federal, state or local permits, licenses or approval which may be required.
+Buoys and Other Floating Devices are subject to provisions as specified in Section 250-014-0070. - (3) The Applicant shall submit a completed Certification Form for each project to the Board for review and approval.
+The Certification Form shall be on such forms as required by the Board.
+Incomplete Certification Forms will not be considered. - (4) The Applicant shall furnish information on the method(s) and material(s) used to encapsulate a floating structure and include any other information deemed necessary by the Board to ascertain compliance with this rule. - (5) If the proposed project is found to be consistent with these rules, the Board shall give the person written approval. - (6) Each approved Certification shall be valid for a period of 20 years or the useful life expectancy of the floating structure. - (7) If the Board finds the proposed project to be inconsistent with these rules, the Board shall notify the person in writing of its findings.
+The person may alter, amend or modify the method(s) or material(s) used and resubmit an amended Certification Form to the Board. - (8) Any person failing to submit a required Certification Form and who places any non-encapsulated floating structure on the waters of this state shall be found in violation of this rule and be subject to a penalty as specified in Section 250-014-0090. - (9) An approved Encapsulation Certification does not relieve the person from obtaining any other federal, state or local permits, licenses or approval that may be required.

 Hist.: MB 4-1992, f. & cert. ef.
 3-13-92; OSMB 3-1999, f. & cert. ef.
-2-4-99
+2-4-99; OSMB 10-2006, f.
+11-22-06, cert. ef.
+7-1-07